twolfson/twolfson.com/articles/rainbow-bridge.md

 - 450 LEDs (9 50 LED strands) per panel
     - ![LED panels](/public/images/articles/rainbow-bridge/36705018_477236966052274_5892030668606537728_n.jpg)
     - Attribution: https://www.instagram.com/p/BlZiIu9ht7M/
-- 3 days to pack everything onto a 53' flatbed and into large U-Haul (Thursday - Saturday)
+- 3 days to pack everything onto a 53' flatbed and into large U-Haul (Thu Aug 15 - Sat Aug 18)
-- 2 days to drive to the desert (Sunday - Monday)
+- 2 days to drive to the desert (Sun Aug 19 - Mon Aug 20)
-- 5 days to assemble and erect bridge (Monday - Friday)
+- 5 days to assemble and erect bridge (Mon Aug 20 - Fri Aug 24)
-- 4 more days to mount panels and fix electronics issues (Saturday - Tuesday)
+- 4 more days to mount panels and fix electronics issues (Sat Aug 25 - Tue Aug 21)
 - 15 people in on-site build crew with assistance from HEaT (Heavy Equipment and Transpo crew at Burning Man)
 - Countless volunteers and hours leading up to that